All you Need to Know about the All-There-Is

 —Publishers Weekly, Top 10 Science Books list, Fall Announcements, June 23rd 2014

-The Edge of the Sky will be published in Korean by Kyobo Book Centre and is now available in German by C.H.
-Beck.
+The Edge of the Sky is published in Korean by Kyobo Book Centre, in German by C.H.
+Beck and in Catalan by Institut el Magnanim.

-Roberto’s “In So Many Words” NewScientist #upgoer5 column.
-Where space news stories are re-told using only the most common 1,000 words in English:
+Roberto’s “In So Many Words” NewScientist column, where space news stories are re-told using only the most common 1,000 words in English:

 - In so many words: Minute world with big stories to tell, NewScientist online, July 30th 2015